Heading to Venezuela? We share the best places to visit in Venezuela so you can plan a trip and enjoy all the best things to do in Venezuela.

 The Angel Falls is a beautiful work of nature located on another tepui, the Auyán-tepui.
 The Auyán-tepui is also situated within the Canaima National Park and is the most popular tepui to visit.
 Known as Parakupá Vená or “The Fall From the Highest Point” in Pemon, the Angel Falls is known as the world’s tallest uninterrupted waterfall, with a plunge of 807 meters and a height of 979 meters.
 Because Angel Falls is in the middle of the wilderness of the Canaima National Park, the trip going there is quite the journey!

 You can visit the falls at any time of the year, but you’ll have a different experience depending on when you go.
 If you go during the dry season (December to April), your trip to the falls will be sunny and pleasant.
-But if you desire to see the Angel Falls at its most impressive, going during the during the rainy season would be the time for you.
+But if you desire to see Angel Falls at its most impressive, going during the rainy season would be the time for you.
 Just be warned that there is a higher chance that clouds might cover the majestic falls during your trip there.
 If you plan on going to Angel Falls or even Mount Roraima, planning and finding a guide is crucial for an enjoyable experience.
 Getting lost in the Venezuelan wilderness would not be a good time!

 Whether food, history, culture, or nature, Venezuela is sure to provide the best.
 No matter where you go, from the cities to the beaches, jungles, and tepuis, there’s something magical about Venezuela to keep you captivated.